jerrelblankenship/rust-bootcamp/03-error-handling/03-custom-errors.md

 # Lesson 03: Custom Error Types

-Now you'll learn to create robust, domain-specific error types that make your APIs clear and your error handling precise.
-This is where Rust's type system really shines for building maintainable applications.
+Learn to create robust, domain-specific error types that make your APIs clear and your error handling precise.
+This is where Rust's type system truly shines for building maintainable applications.

 ## 🎯 Learning Objectives

-- Design custom error types for your domain
+- Design custom error types that guide users to solutions
 - Use the `thiserror` crate for cleaner error definitions
-- Implement error hierarchies and error chains
+- Implement error hierarchies and error chains for complex applications
-- Create actionable error types that guide users to solutions
+- Create actionable error types with specific context
+- Build error types that integrate seamlessly with the ? operator
-- Compare with C# custom exception design
+- Compare custom error design with C# exception hierarchies

+## 📚 Introduction

+Generic error messages like "something went wrong" or "invalid input" are frustrating for users and developers alike.
+Custom error types let you create precise, actionable errors that guide users to solutions and make debugging straightforward.

+In this lesson, you'll learn to design error types that are both user-friendly and developer-friendly.

 ## 🏗️ Why Custom Error Types Matter